mswart/cany/README.md

 end
 ```

+## Recipes

+Cany uses different recipes to share different packaging tasks above multiple applications.

+### Bundler

+All common applications need a bunch of gems.
+Bundle is the common tool to manage these gems.
+Because for most of the gems there exists no packages, we decide that the best approach is to ship the installed gems with the application.

+This recipe is designed to use as first one.
+The installs bundler and uses the ``Gemfile.lock`` to install the referenced gems to ``vendor/bundle``.

+### Rails

+This recipe is used to install a ruby on rails application.
+The recipes installs the different files/directories.

+### Thin

+This recipe configures thin and install an init script to launch the application.
+It assumes that thin is listed in your Gemfile.

 ## Use Your Specification to Create Packages

 To create dpkg packages (used by debian and its derivatives) run from your application directory with your canspec: